-If you need any additional pointers, check out our guide to selecting the best online sportsbook for your needs, or you can check out the rest of our betting 101 section.
+If you need any additional pointers, check out our guide to selecting the best online sportsbook for your needs, or you can check out the rest of our Sports Betting 101 section.

 To avoid stress and lost money, use one of the online sportsbooks we review and advocate for.
 We regularly update our list so you only have to worry about your betting strategy.